polirritmico/monokai-nightasty.nvim/README.md

   color_headers = false, -- Enable header colors for each header level (h1, h2, etc.)
   dim_inactive = false, -- dims inactive windows
-  lualine_bold = true, -- Lualine headers will be bold or regular. lualine_style = "default", -- "dark", "light" or "default" (default follows dark/light style)
+  lualine_bold = true, -- Lualine headers will be bold or regular lualine_style = "default", -- "dark", "light" or "default" (default follows dark/light style)
   markdown_header_marks = false, -- Add headers marks highlights (the `#` character) to Treesitter highlight query

-  -- Set the colors for terminal-mode (default `true`).
-Set to `false` to disable it.
+  -- Set the colors for terminal-mode (`:h terminal-config`). `false` to disable it.
   -- Pass a table with `terminal_color_x` values: `{ terminal_color_8 = "#e6e6e6" }`.
   -- Also accepts a function:
   -- ```lua
   -- function(colors) return { fg = colors.fg_dark, terminal_color_4 = "#ff00ff" } end
   -- ```
-  -- > Use the `fg` key to apply colors to the normal text (`:h terminal-config`). terminal_colors = true,
+  -- > Use the `fg` key to apply colors to the normal text. terminal_colors = true,

   --- You can override specific color groups to use other groups or a hex color
-  --- function will be called with the Monokai ColorScheme table
+  --- function will be called with the Monokai ColorScheme table.
   ---@param colors ColorScheme
   on_colors = function(colors) end,

   --- You can override specific highlights to use other groups or a hex color
-  --- function will be called with the Monokai Highlights and ColorScheme table
+  --- function will be called with the Monokai Highlights and ColorScheme table.
   ---@param highlights monokai.Highlights
   ---@param colors ColorScheme
   on_highlights = function(highlights, colors) end,